 Asparagus tongs for serving were introduced into England during the reign of George II (1727-60.)

 The serving ones come in several different shapes, but the most common looks like sugar cube tongs on steroids.
-It has a metal band at the top of the food-gripping part to restrain how far apart the arms of the tong can splay.
+These often have a metal band at the top of the food-gripping part to restrain how far apart the arms of the tong can splay.
 The blades usually have perforations in them to allow liquid to drain off the stalks of asparagus.
 Some, instead of perforations, have ridged inner surfaces to help grip the asparagus better, and allow some drainage.
 One of the tongs will have a lip, to help prevent the asparagus from rolling down and out.

 Most asparagus tongs made were a single piece of metal bent and curved at the holding end, but some were a scissor type.